-While there is plenty more to talk about regarding content on the site, I’m going to end off with the songs and play-along sections as I feel the rest of the content falls under categories I’ve already spoken about.
+While there is plenty more to talk about regarding content on the site, I’m going to end with the songs and play-along sections as I feel the rest of the content falls under categories I’ve already spoken about.

-Starting with the song section, this is where you can find hundreds of full-length drum transcriptions for songs.
+Starting with the song section, this is where you can find thousands of full-length drum transcriptions for songs.
 If you’re not sure what that means, it basically means that the drums have been written out note-for-note on sheet music.